wurdit/ffmpeg/README.md

 `-vf "filter1=settings,filter2=settings"` Apply video filters like cropping, scaling, deinterlacing, frame skipping, or dozens of other possible commands.
 See: https://ffmpeg.org/ffmpeg-filters.html for a full list.
 Not all filters have or need settings.
 Quotes are only required if there are spaces in the filter list.
 If you need a comma inside a filter's settings, it needs to be escaped with a backslash, like `select=mod(n\,10),yadif`.
 The comma after `mod` is for separating the two arguments to the `mod` function, and `yadif` is a second filter with no settings.
 If you didn't escape the first comma, it makes it look like it's starting a new video filter to the `-vf` parser, so it needs to be escaped to prevent that or you'll get an error.

+`-filter_complex` Let's you specify multiple inputs and map them to various filters.
+You can also create temporary streams in one filter and use them in later filters.
+I will go into this only as needed in the exmaples.

 `-r [number]` Change the framerate of the video.

 * Specify it before the **input** to change the input framerate which will speed up or slow down the input video.
 A 30 fps video input as 60 fps will play twice as fast.
 (This only affects the video, not the audio, but this document is about GIFs, so it's outside its scope)